 Baccalaureate degree: Your son or daughter will need to have a bachelor’s degree from an accredited university.

 MCAT: All AUC applicants will need to take the MCAT entrance exam in order to be admitted to AUC.
-Applicants must score a minimum of 20 on the MCAT to receive consideration (applicants with scores below 20 may be considered in extraordinary circumstances).

 Undergraduate performance: Our Admissions Committee will look at an applicant’s prerequisite GPA and overall GPA.